- Dental bone grafting is performed to improve the density and volume of the jawbone.

 There are four types of grafting materials:

-Which bone graft material is ultimately chosen is decided by the dentist performing the dental bone graft procedure.
-It depends on the situation in your mouth as well as on what resources are available to get the best results.
+The bone graft material ultimately chosen is determined by the dentist performing the dental bone graft procedure.
+It depends on the situation in your mouth and on the resources available to achieve the best results.

 Dental bone grafting step-by-step